 What is the Sternum

 Sternum, commonly called breastbone, is a long, flat bone located in the midline of the chest.
 The word ‘sternum’ has been derived from the ancient Greek word ‘sternon’, meaning ‘chest’.
-The bone covers and protects the thoracic organs, such as heart, and lungs from any external shock.
+The bone covers and protects the thoracic organs, such as the heart and lungs, from any external shock.

 Where is the Sternum Bone Located